 Common garden pests and diseases

 I plan for potential pest and disease problems before I plant my garden.
 How?
-I choose disease and insect resistant varieties, I rotate my crops on a three to four year schedule, and I use lightweight insect barrier covers to deter pests.
+I choose disease and insect resistant varieties (natural pest control!), I rotate my crops on a three to four year schedule, and I use lightweight insect barrier covers to deter pests.
 In my garden, my biggest issues are deer, flea beetles, and slugs, I have an electric fence surrounding my garden to keep the deer out.
 In a small space like a single raised bed, you can erect a mini hoop tunnel covered in insect barrier fabric, chicken wire, or deer netting overtop.
 This should be enough of a barrier to keep deer away from your vegetables.

 As for insect pests and plant diseases, it’s important to take preventative steps, especially if your garden is plagued with the same issues year after year.
 As noted above, growing resistant varieties is key, but so is researching the most common pests you face and see how you can deter them.
 Jessica’s excellent book, Good Bug, Bad Bug is extremely helpful at identifying insect pests.
 Lightweight insect barriers are effective for squash bugs and flea beetles, diatomaceous earth for slugs, and a soil mulch of straw or shredded leaves can reduce the spread of soil-borne diseases like early tomato blight.